It was a good year in terms of quality, farmers were pleased with the prices paid and already started transplanting for crop 2018.

 But exports declined by four percent this year, primarily due to a decline in production, according to R Subba Rao Chowdary, a Tobacco Board official responsible for marketing and exports.

-Tobacco-industry experts were said to have told the Sunday Guardian that high and discriminatory taxes, coupled with extreme regulations such as pictorial warnings, were providing a boost to the illegal cigarette trade in India in the last decade.
+Tobacco-industry experts were said to have told the Sunday Guardian that high and discriminatory taxes, coupled with final regulations such as pictorial warnings, were providing a boost to the illegal cigarette trade in India in the last decade.
 The incidence of tobacco use in India dropped by 6.0 percentage points between 2009/10 and 2016/17, according to a story in the latest issue of the BBM Bommidala Group newsletter citing the results of the second Global Adult Tobacco Survey 2016/17.

 The fall in the incidence of tobacco use from 34.6 percent to 28.6 percent means that there are now 8,100,000 fewer tobacco users in India than there were in 2009/10.